30 Workouts That Burn More Than 500 Calories An Hour

 You don't have to go to the mall to get your speed walk on — although that's totally acceptable if that's your thing.
 Walking at a fast pace of 5 mph or greater can help you burn 600 calories.
 And you might even get your shopping done in the process.

 Spinning in a studio is a great way to get in a solid workout, but so is bicycling in general.
 Riding at moderate effort will help you burn 500 calories per hour, while taking things up to vigorous and fast effort will have you at nearly 730 calories.
-And if you don’t feel like venturing into the great outdoors, stock up on the 6 Best Peloton Bike Accessories.

 You can live out your Karate Kid dreams—and burn some calories in the process.
 One hour of martial arts at a moderate pace easily burns upward of 630 calories per hour.
 Even getting started at a slower pace will leave you at 320.

 Want to take your love of fitness outdoors?
 Even though you're sitting in a boat, kayaking can help you burn 500 calories in just under an hour.
 And you better believe your arms and abs will feel it the next day.